Euonia

 The opportunity area that we decided to move forward with addressed both mental and physical health with personalized subscription boxes.
 Each student would be able to access information on health topics and try samples of different products.
 The box was also inspired from the students who recalled getting free samples during their health talks as the highlight of the experience.
 In addition, teachers assured that students are thrilled when they get to pick out their own samples during health days.

 As we began prototyping, I took on the role of UX designer.
-While at the time I lacked the core understanding of UX fundamentals and this was not my strongest area, I utilized this opportunity to learn new tools and get feedback on how to improve within this area of prototyping.
+While at the time I lacked UX design experience, I utilized this opportunity to learn new tools and get feedback on how to improve within this area of prototyping.
 From this initial prototyping, I received professional industry feedback and improved on the app design in the next iteration.

 The Heyday box was created to be gender neutral in appearance and comes with test samples of age appropriate healthcare items and different informational items that are requested from their specific profile.
 Each box would be tailored to the individual.
 The QR code at the top of the box would allow the adolescent to scan the box and get more information on the contents of their box.
 Each box would be sent out on a quarterly basis through the schools to ensure that every student is able to receive one.
 The name Heyday was inspired by its meaning of the stage or period of greatest vigor, strength, success, which is everything we wanted for these adolescents.